primer/react/docs/content/index.md

 ## Getting started

-Check out [our getting started guide](/getting-started) for everything you need to know about installing and using Primer React Components.
+Check out [our getting started guide](/getting-started) for everything you need to know about installing and using Primer React.

 ## Local development